 Technically Iron Ore is a near perfect gray with just a hint of warmth, but in real life it has a blue-ish undertone very similar to Peppercorn.

 Iron Ore is darker, with an LRV of 6.
+This means that it can sometimes look black, or close to it, where Peppercorn never does.

 If you’re having trouble deciding, I have a whole post comparing these two: Sherwin Williams Iron Ore vs Peppercorn (Full Comparison!)